 Occult with PED type of wet ARMD

-a PED..pigment epithelial detachment type of wet ARMD, with CNV (choroidal neovascularisation): occult type 1.
+a PED..pigment epithelial detachment, with CNV (choroidal neovascularisation): type 1 with a PED.
 This condition usually progresses, but progression rates are very variable.

 In this type of wet ARMD the damaged area looks like a dome, but in addition fluid leaks under the retina, hence the term 'wet'.

 Anti-VEGF drugs generally help.
 The PED may reduce in size with treatment, and treatment will reduce intraretinal and subretinal fluid.
 Retina 2011.
 Occasionally the retina may 'rip', causing more loss of sight Eye 2011.
 Overall, 15% of PEDs rip, but the risk is proportional to the PED size, so a large PED is much more likely to rip.
-The rip typically occurs 2 months after starting Lucentis.
+About of 8% of patients may develop worse sight with treatment Retina 17.
+The rip typically occurs 2 months after starting treatment.
 The rip may not cause that much visual loss initially, but central vision may get worse over time.

 November, 7 months later, a PED has developed, with a retinal haemorrhage.
 Also, intraretinal and subretinal fluid.